Yarrow is a flowering herb with many uses medicinally and in the permaculture garden. Here are 5 reasons why you will benefit from growing yarrow.

-Even if you don’t grow yarrow in your garden, it is a fun herb to forage for.
-The fern-like foliage of yarrow can be spotted in sunny, cleared areas.
+Even if you don’t grow this herb in your garden, it’s a fun herb to forage.
+You can spot the fern-like foliage in sunny, cleared areas.

-It’s also easy to collect yarrow seeds after the flower heads have died, and sow them around your garden.
+It’s easy to collect the seeds after the flower heads have died, so you can sow them around your garden.